PizzaHut.com

 Problem

-The localization step — where users selected their store and occasion (delivery vs carryout) — was a jarring step to users and a significant drop-off point in the ordering flow.
+Localization is the step where users select their store and occasion (delivery vs carryout).
+It directly determines menus, pricing, availability, and fulfillment — making accuracy critical to conversion, trust, and franchise operations.
+However for users, localization was a jarring interruption and a significant drop-off point in the ordering flow.

 Customers would unexpectedly land on the localization page after clicking a deal or a menu item.
 They didn’t understand why they were there, being asked to choose a location before even seeing the menu.
 It was disorienting and broken — like something hijacked their experience.